mfocchi/CoppeliaSim/README.md

 This version works with ROS1

-This need to be cloned inside Locosim folder to be able to use tractor_simulator.py
+This need to be cloned inside the ros workspace folder

+to be able to use tractor_simulator.py you need to add environment variable

+e.g. export COPPELIASIM_ROOT_DIR=~/ros_ws/src/CoppeliaSim

+and compile.

-to install for ROS2 (ros2 compile only with version 4.5.1 and with clang):
+To install for ROS2 (ros2 compiles only with version 4.5.1 and with clang):

 1) checkout branch ros2 (Coppelia 4.5.1)